 Father of the Bride Wedding Toasts

 Sometimes it's hard to come up with your own speech.
 It can be overwhelming to write your own wedding toast, and the process can be emotional as you realize your daughter will remember every word of what you said on her special day.
-Luckily, you can find the right words with five toasts about her:

 - For My Princess.
 "I raise my glass and toast my daughter and the man she has chosen to be her life companion.
 A father sometimes doubts this day will ever come, and sometimes he fears it.
 My daughter is a princess to me, and will always be my little girl.
 May happiness and joy be with her always."